MUSONIC 1010 - Sound & Media

 MyUni in Week 4: Multiple choice and short answer questions

 Essay (50%): 1500 word essay on

 the use of sound in a selected film.

-Online assessment involving short answer (150 -300 words) questions that may involve analysis of an audiovisual scene, historical and theoretical topics.
-Available in Week 13.
+Assessment involving short answer questions (150 -300 words each) that may involve analysis of an audiovisual scene, historical and theoretical topics, and test knowledge of material in this course..

 Assessment DetailDetails of assessments (essay topics, material covered in tests) will be available through MyUni.